Transition from School to Adult Life» Home

 - NJ Commission for the Blind and Visually Impaired - The mission of the New Jersey Commission for the Blind and Visually Impaired is to promote and provide services in the areas of education, employment, independence and eye health through informed choice and partnership with persons who are blind or visually impaired, their families and the community.
 The Commission recognizes three major thrusts in carrying out this mission, which are (1) providing specialized services to persons with vision problems, and (2) educating and working in the community to reduce the incidence of vision loss and (3) to improve attitudes concerning people with vision loss.

-- NJ Division of Youth and Family Services - The Division of Youth and Family Services (DYFS) is New Jersey's child protection and child welfare agency within the Department of Children and Families.
+- Child Protection and Permanency - Child Protection and Permanency, CP&P (formerly the Division of Youth and Family Services, DYFS), is New Jersey's child protection and child welfare agency within the Department of Children and Families.
 Its mission is to ensure the safety, permanency and well-being of children and to support families.
-DYFS is responsible for investigating allegations of child abuse and neglect and, if necessary, arranging for the child's protection and the family's treatment.

 - Community Mental Health Agency - The Division for Mental Health Services provides mental health services in the community through contracts with more than 120 community-based not-for-profit organizations.
 These organizations provide trained psychiatric personnel working in local screening centers who treat people in crisis and determine if they need to be committed involuntarily to a hospital for psychiatric treatment, Community residences, Outpatient services, Partial Hospitalization and Partial Care, Integrated case management, Programs of Assertive Community Treatment, Supported Employment Services, Systems advocates, and a wide range of other services.